diaabrody/librarytask/README.md

 	because here i assume that there are only  one copy from every book

-	so i make the relation 	Book       user  but if there are more than copy from m			1
+	so i make the relation 	one to many  but if there are more than copy from

 	every book . or i want to make history from every user borrow book from my system

-	so this relation will be not work so we will make relation be
+	so this relation will be not work so we will make relation be many to many  relation

+/*************************************************************************/
-	many to many  relation /*************************************************************************/ if the user not logged in and he click Borrow Button . the website will redirect it to login page
+if the user not logged in and he click Borrow Button . the website will redirect it to login page